SpicyMKL: A dual augmented-Lagrangian method for MKL

-In this section, we first introduce our method as a proximal minimization method.
-Second, we assume that the loss function is twice differentiable and derive a Newton method for the inner minimization.
-Finally, the method is extended to the situation that the loss function is non-differentiable.
+In this section, we first present an extension of dual augmented-Lagrangian (DAL) algorithm to kernel-learning problem through a new approach based on the proximal minimization framework~\citep{Roc76}.
+Second, assuming that the loss function is twice differentiable, we discuss how we can compute each minimization step efficiently in Section~\ref{sec:MinALFunc}.
+Finally, the method is extended to the situation where the loss function is not differentiable in Section~\ref{sec:MinALfunctionGeneral}.